 Some disciplines, however, are so internally heterogeneous that collaboration within a discipline looks like work across disciplines—think of demography and political economy nowadays in sociology.
 And some modes of interdisciplinarity are so well organized that they are virtual disciplines: think of demography and political economy, again.

 Then consider demography and political economy in contrast to area studies.
 There are no flagship journals for area studies in general.
-Comparative Studies in Society and History may be among the closest, but its close association with history and anthropology and its relatively weak ties to sociology, political science, and especially economics over the last few decades suggest the distinction.3 Area studies is much more interdisciplinary than demography or political economy because it does not share intellectual or organizational ties across regional foci beyond a few lobbying efforts, and that typically takes place within national polities.
+Comparative Studies in Society and History may be among the closest, but its close association with history and anthropology and its relatively weak ties to sociology, political science, and especially economics over the last few decades suggest the distinction.3 The recent appointments of sociologist Genevieve Zubrzycki and historian/anthropologist Paul Johnson as co-editors could extend the journal’s disciplinary reach, however.
+Area studies is much more interdisciplinary than demography or political economy because it does not share intellectual or organizational ties across regional foci beyond a few lobbying efforts, and that typically takes place within national polities.

 How publics shape scholarship

 However, such a course would not just be methodological in the common ivory tower sense.
 Yes, disciplines will contest the proper balance of different kinds of critical reading skills, ethnography, archival work, and institutional analysis, but there are also very different political sensibilities across world regions.
 Those are most readily apparent in how we read the power of the world system’s historic European and North American core.
 At the very least, we can see scholars of, and in, some regions must read against the grain of global institutions, while others define their region’s study with globally hegemonic institutions setting the terms.